ptodkar31/NLP/README.md

 3.Making a comparability network that addresses relationships between tokens.

-4. Working out sentence positions based on semantic likeness.
+4.Working out sentence positions based on semantic likeness.

 5.Choosing sentences with the highest levels to create the outline (either extractive or abstractive).